 Malaria is one of those diseases that most people in the developed world just do not think about.
 Yet more than one million people with malaria die each year.
-Every 30 seconds, a child dies of malaria.22 Over the past few years we have made considerable progress in malaria research.
-Scientists now have completed the genomic sequence of the most virulent malaria-causing parasite, Plasmodium falciparum, as well as that of Anopheles gambiae, one of the important mosquito species that carries the parasite.^{23,24} With the human genome sequence also available, we have the genomes of the host, the vector, and the microbe completely sequenced.
+Every 30 seconds, a child dies of malaria.
+Over the past few years we have made considerable progress in malaria research.
+Scientists now have completed the genomic sequence of the most virulent malaria-causing parasite, Plasmodium falciparum, as well as that of Anopheles gambiae, one of the important mosquito species that carries the parasite.
+With the human genome sequence also available, we have the genomes of the host, the vector, and the microbe completely sequenced.
 This information can now be helpful in the design of effective drugs and vaccines as well as in other areas of malaria control.
-More recently, a trial of a malaria vaccine conducted among children in Mozambique showed 30 percent efficacy in preventing infection and nearly 60 percent efficacy in preventing severe disease.25 Although the vaccine is not as efficacious as most commonly used childhood vaccines, it has the potential for saving millions of lives.
+More recently, a trial of a malaria vaccine conducted among children in Mozambique showed 30 percent efficacy in preventing infection and nearly 60 percent efficacy in preventing severe disease.
+Although the vaccine is not as efficacious as most commonly used childhood vaccines, it has the potential for saving millions of lives.

-Tuberculosis is another major killer, causing the deaths of about two million people each year.26 About one third of the world's population is infected with the mycobacterium that causes tuberculosis, and almost four million have the active disease at any time, including the 300,000 new cases of multiple-drug-resistant tuberculosis that develop each year.26 Tuberculosis is especially prevalent among patients with HIV/AIDS: about 46 percent of people in the developing world with HIV are co-infected with tuberculosis, and 13 percent of the deaths among HIV-infected individuals are from disseminated tuberculosis.26 whom are 65 years or older.28 Superimposed on this yearly cycle is the ever-present threat of an influenza pandemic.
-A pandemic occurs through exposure to a microbe for which there is no baseline immunity in the population.
+Tuberculosis is another major killer, causing the deaths of about two million people each year.
+About one third of the world's population is infected with the mycobacterium that causes tuberculosis, and almost four million have the active disease at any time, including the 300,000 new cases of multiple-drug-resistant tuberculosis that develop each year.
+Tuberculosis is especially prevalent among patients with HIV/AIDS: about 46 percent of people in the developing world with HIV are co-infected with tuberculosis, and 13 percent of the deaths among HIV-infected individuals are from disseminated tuberculosis.